cucumber-attic/website/apps/dynamic/views/_posts/cukeup-au-call-for-papers-16.md

 All attendees, speakers, sponsors and volunteers at CukeUp!
 AU are required to agree with the following [code of conduct](https://github.com/cucumber/cucumber/blob/master/CODE_OF_CONDUCT.md).
 Staff will enforce this throughout the event.

-We are also partnering with [Speak Easy](http://speaking-easy.com/be-mentored), a global initative to help new speakers from under represented groups take to the stage at tech conferences.
+We are also partnering with [Speak Easy](http://speaking-easy.com/be-mentored), a global initiative to help new speakers from under represented groups take to the stage at tech conferences.
 You can apply for free mentorship through their site.

 **Our Call for Papers ends August 5th.**